oliverepper/libphone/README.md

 ```

 ## Two ways to reference a call
 Since version 0.2.0 libphone can reference a call via index or id.
 So every API call that references a call exists in two versions.
 One that takes an int parameter that is the call-index or a string that represents the call id.
-Consequently you can register callbacks that deliver one or the other to you.
+You can register callbacks that deliver one or the other to you.

 ```c
 void phone_register_on_incoming_call_index_callback(phone_t instance, void (*cb)(int call_index, void *ctx), void *ctx);
 void phone_register_on_incoming_call_id_callback(phone_t instance, void (*cb)(const char *call_id, void *ctx), void *ctx);
 ```

-Or to hangup a call, for example:
+Or to hang up a call, for example:

 ```c
 phone_status_t phone_hangup_call_index(phone_t instance, int call_index);